Zach Colman (00:03):

 Ken Ungar (26:04):

 Right.
-And the only reason that you and I are ranting Zach, is because we know, and we’ve seen it that if, if businesses don’t do this, they’re under optimizing their entire business.
+And the only reason that you and I are ranting Zach is that we know, and we’ve seen it that if, if businesses don’t do this, they’re underoptimizing their entire business.
 And so they don’t enjoy the success that they deserve to enjoy because they’ve, underoptimized themselves by ignoring marketing.
 And that, that’s why we’re ranting is because we’ve seen it.
-We’ve seen, you know, these businesses and athletes who are under optimized because of that.
+We’ve seen, you know, these businesses and athletes who are under-optimized because of that.

 Zach Colman (26:33):